gromacs/gromacs/docs/dev-manual/formatting.rst

 Most of the above guidelines are enforced using uncrustify, an automatic source code formatting tool.
 The copyright guidelines are enforced by a separate Python script.
-See :doc:`uncrustify` for details.
+See :doc:`code-formatting` for details.
 Note that due to the nature of uncrustify (it only does all-or-nothing formatting), it enforces several additional formatting rules in addition to those above.